dotnet/performance/src/benchmarks/gc/docs/contributing.md

 Metrics always return a `Result` -- this allows the metric to fail without causing an entire command to exit with an exception. `FloatValue` is a result of a `float`.
 If the metric can't fail, return e.g. `float` instead of `FloatValue`, and convert the function to a `Result`-returning function with `ok_of_property`.

+# Code Quality

+We should make sure the code is clean with respect to the linter.
+Run `py . lint` to make sure it is clean.
+For now, do not worry about upgrading the dependencies as suggested by the linter, it won't work.

 # C# and C dependencies